FChia11/gradstudent/content/post/jadwiga_kuczynska/index.md

 - US
 title: "Jadwiga Kuczynska, US1245470A"
 ---
-On October 13, 1937, Jadwiga Kuczynska of Hooversville, Pennsylvania, patented a novel coin bank for holding coins of a single denomination.
+On November 6, 1917, Jadwiga Kuczynska of Hooversville, Pennsylvania, patented a novel coin bank for holding coins of a single denomination.
 It displayed the total amount saved at a glance and could only be opened automatically once completely filled.

 Date of Application: 25 May 1917